 High blood pressure is defined by 2 numbers (systolic and diastolic).
 The systolic or top number measures the pressure in your blood vessels when your heart beats.
 The diastolic or bottom number measures the pressure in your blood vessels when your heart rests between beats.

-Systolic blood pressure (SBP) less than 120 mm Hg and diastolic blood pressure (DBP) less than 80 mm Hg is considered normal.
+The normal blood pressure varies with age, usually increasing as we get older.
+In general, systolic blood pressure (SBP) less than 120 mm Hg and diastolic blood pressure (DBP) less than 80 mm Hg are considered normal and prehypertension is a SBP120-139 mm Hg or DPB 80-89 mm Hg.
 Abnormal levels include:

-- Stage 2 hypertension is SBP more than 160 mm Hg or DBP more than 100 mm Hg
+- Stage 2 hypertension—SBP more than 160 mm Hg or DBP more than 100 mm Hg

-In patients with diabetes or with kidney disease, the targets numbers are lower.
-Check with your doctor to see what your blood pressure is and where you need it to be.
+In people with diabetes or kidney disease, the targets numbers are lower.
+Check with your doctor to see what your target range should be.

 Common Risk Factors

-There is no single cause for getting high blood pressure, but there are several things that can increase your risk.
+There is no single cause for high blood pressure, but there are several factors that can increase your risk.